Cigna Corp at JPMorgan Healthcare Conference Transcript

-Gary Paul Taylor - JP Morgan Chase & Co, Research Division - Analyst
+Lisa Christine Gill - JPMorgan Chase & Co, Research Division - MD, Head of U.S. Healthcare Technology & Distribution Equity Research and Senior Research Analyst

-Okay.
-Good.
-I can't see, but hopefully, you can hear me.
-It's my pleasure this morning -- I don't want to mess with that.
-It's my pleasure this morning to introduce Cigna.
-Cigna provides group health insurance, managed care and pharmacy benefit products and services and international health plans worldwide.
-The company completed its acquisition of Express Scripts just over a year ago.
-Recently, it announced plans to sell its Group Life and Disability (sic) [Group Disability and Life] business.
-Today, the company serves over 17 million global medical customers, 70%, which are in self-funded arrangements as well as 28 million behavioral care, 17 million dental, more than 75 million pharmacy members.
-The company was able to generate almost $140 billion of revenue in 2019.
+Good morning.
+My name is Lisa Gill, and I'm the health care services analyst with JPMorgan.
+It is with great pleasure this morning that we have with us Cigna.
+With us from Cigna is CEO, David Cordani.
+Once David goes through a few of the slides, we're going to come back and do a Q&A.

-And it's my pleasure to have a fireside chat format with the CEO, David Cordani.
-So David, welcome.
-Thanks for being here.
+So with that, David, I'm going to turn it over to you.

 Cigna Corp at JPMorgan Healthcare Conference Transcript